 I’ve already requested compensation for one late Amazon delivery, and received $15 for my trouble – about 40% off of the item’s cost.

 Paribus Can Save You Money With No Real Work

 According to Paribus, online stores like Amazon change their prices 2.5 million times per day.
 Chances are pretty good that the price on something that you’ve bought on Amazon (or other retailer) is going to drop.
 So why not get a refund on the extra amount you paid?

 Paribus makes the process of getting a price drop refund super easy, essentially monitoring your purchases and available coupons and asking for a refund when the price drops within the refund period.
-While it does cost 25% of your refunded amount to have them do this for you, in most cases you're getting back money that you would have otherwise just have forgotten about.
+In most cases you’re getting back money that you would have otherwise just have forgotten about.

 Have you tried Paribus?
 What was your experience with the site?